andy-preston/gpo-746-android/ch340g/libusb_test/README.md

 ```

 Or if you're not interested in this project and just want to play with a CH340G,
-you can use an Arduino Nano (with a built in CH340G) running this sketch:
+you can use an Arduino Nano (with a built in CH340G) running a sketch something
+like this:

 ```cpp
 void setup() {